smartia-tech/mideweight_backend_test/docs/apis.md

 ```

-If you want the actual nested data itself other than the IDs, i.e more verbose, you can always append a query parameter of "response = verbose"
+If you want the actual nested data itself, i.e more verbose, you can always append a query parameter of "response = verbose"
 e.g
 ```buildoutcfg
 GET: https://smartia-tech.com/api/v1/gateway/?response=verbose